vaibhav-pandya/studentperformanceprediction/README.md

 ---

 ## Results and Insights
-- Achieved a model accuracy of X% on the test data.
+- Achieved a model accuracy of 96.68% on the test data.
 - Identified key factors influencing performance:
   - Parental education level.
   - Test Score.